-Jon: So you were talking about problems with the deflection
+Jon: So you were talking about problems with the deflection amps.

 Steve: So we used to blow the Dynaco Stereo 120s out all the time.
 And then we started waring them up ourselves with op amps.
 Actually, I think the first one NET got may not have had a Dynaco.
-I think we already built . . .
-Part of the Dynaco was that it was AC coupled so we couldn't do enough with them.
-You could zoom with them but you couldn't take the image and move it over to the left.
-Becuase it goes back to zero again with the AC coupling.
+I think we adready built . . .
+Part of the Dynaco was that it was AC coupled so we couldn:t do enough with them.
+You could soom with them but you couldn't take the image and move it over to the left.
+Because it goes back to zero again with the AC coupling.
 So we started building it with an op amp and Darlington output transistors and eventually/went to higher voltage cifcuits.
-Part of the problem with deflection is that you hav to have a lot of voltage and a lot of current at the same time from the same amplifier, which is a problem.
+Part of the problem with deflection is that you have to have a lot of voltage and a lot of current at the same time from the same amplifier, which is a problem.
 Becuase something that can deliver 30 or forty volts and can also deliver like eight amps starts to look like a lot of power.
 And when it's delivering 8 amps, thirty volts are being dropped across the transistors.
 That's something like 50 watts cooking off there plus other losses.
 That was not even one of our bigger amps.
 Some of the bigger ones were 500 watts.
 So we started building them add that was like one major project.
+345

-Jon: User there any influences or sources that would contain this information?
+Jon: Were there any influences or sources that would contain this information?

 Steve: Oh yes.
-Eight zillion serve circuits in books.
-DC serve amplifiers that only needed to be run up in frequency.
-So we yount through them to see what we could do to raise the bandthey take width on the thing, because serve circuits were only antitized a in pretty low bandwidth and all that stuff had to be pretty high bandwidth.
+Light zillion servo circuits in books.
+DC servo applifiers that only needed to be run up in frequency.
+So we went through them to see what we could do to make the band-they take width on the thing, because servo circuits xnx only retribes a in pretty low bandwidth and all that stuff had to be pretty high bandwidth.

-Jon: But in some sense, the parameters of all your circuits were in the public domaine?
+Put in sore sense, the parameters of all your circuits

-Steve: Vell, actually, the books that we built from were mostly the Motorola book and a little bit of the National book.
-I had this big Motorola book from which we discovered the multipliers that we used and other stuff.
+Steve: actually, the books that we built from were mostly The Motorola book and a little bit of the National book.
+Thad this big Motorola book from which we discovered the multipliers withit we used and other stuff.
 Pretty much put everything together from there.
 So the circuitry was around.
-You'd look up an op amp and it would have eighteen different circuits on how to use it, how to raise its power, to how to raise its speed.
-None of hich worked, of course, Half the stuff in the book was always screwed up.
-You know, you built it and then you de-bugged it.
+You'd look up an op and it would have eighteen different circuits on how to use it, how to raise its power, in how to raise its speed.
+Mone of which worked, of course, Half the stuff in the book was always screwed up. know, you built it and then you de-bugged it.
 We went that round.
-Or-ginally for our multipliers we were using a multiplier that was an entire multiplier in a chip.
-But it as moisy and noise in multipliers was wobbling on the lines.
-So then we switched over to a Motorola multiplier chip that wasnt a complete unit.
-It had a bunch of discrete stuff handing out all over it, which took more parts but it was a much better item.
-Also, forw a while we bought multipliers from a company which shall remain unnamed.
-I would say terrible thengs about them.
-377
+Or ginally for our multipliers we were using multiplier that was an entire multiplier in a chip.
+But it Tas moisy and noise in multipliers was wobbling on the lines.
+So then we switched over to a Motorola multiplier chip that wasnt complete unit.
+It had a bunch of discrete stuff handing out all over it, which took more parts but it was a much better frem.
+Tiso, form a while we bought multipliers from a company which shall remain unnamed would say terrible things about them.

 They were supposed to be very high precision and low noise and everything.
-They were Kotakkyzk a total disaster.
+They were totally a total disaster.
 We built one unit with them and everything was non-linear.
 We couldn't get a square.
 We put a grid on the screen and you couldn't tell that it was supposed to be that.